Continuous Coaxial Cable Sensors for Monitoring of RC Structures with Electrical Time Domain Reflectometry

 Keywords and Phrases

-Coaxial Cables; Continuous Sensors; Crack Sensors; Electrical Time Doman Reflectometry; Reflection Coefficient; Strain Sensors
+Coaxial Cables; Computer Simulation; Cracks; Reflectometers; Sensors; Strain; Time Domain Analysis; Strain Sensors; Reinforced Concrete; Continuous Sensors; Crack Sensors; Electrical Time Domain Reflectometry; Reflection Coefficient

 Article - Conference proceedings